-Students on the UM-Grenada campus have proven to be a vital part of academic life.
-On-campus clubs and organizations can enhance personal and professional skills that are invaluable to the well-rounded college student.
-Faculty and staff are helping to offer these experiences to our student body by facilitating handson training and connections in the community that will aid students as they graduate and move into careers in their chosen professions.
+Student organizations can enhance personal and professional skills that are invaluable to the well-rounded college student.
+UM-Booneville faculty and staff are helping to offer these experiences to our student body by facilitating hands-on training and connections in the community that will aid students as they graduate and move into careers in their chosen professions.